 The earliest marble headstones and slabs in Talladega County, dated from 1835 to 1860, were sometimes inscribed with the name of the local quarry or agent.
-The Herd Brothers were said to be the first marble quarriers in the county, with one of their quarries subsequently acquired by Dr. Edward Gantt.
-H. P. Oden & Co. was another marble quarrier of this period.
+The Herd Brothers were the first marble quarriers in the county, with H. P. Oden & Co. working jointly with them.
+Dr. Edward Gantt purchased the Sylacauga quarry subsequently named after him from John Herd in 1845.
+H. P. Oden & Co. were successors to the Herd business in Winterboro in 1855.

-African-American marble headstones between 1914 and 1930 were usually from a local "Chamber" of the Mosaic Templars of America (MTA) of Little Rock, Arkansas.
-MTA stones have a uniform shape with an encircled symbol comprised of the letters "M","T","A", and "3V's" in relief within crossed shepherd staffs.
+African-American marble headstones during the period 1914 thru 1930 were usually for local members of the Mosaic Templars of America (MTA), of Little Rock, Arkansas.
+"Chamber" stones have a uniform shape with an encircled symbol comprised of the letters "M","T","A", and "3V's", in relief within crossed staffs.
 The 3V's stand for: "Veni, Vedi, Veci"; I Came, I Saw, I Conquered.
 MTA stones memorialize many who endured slavery and witnessed emancipation.

 Those insured from 1890 to 1930 by the Woodmen of the World (WOW) Life Insurance Society of Omaha, Nebraska, received distinctive marble tree stump markers.
 These had the WOW logo with symbolic wedges and axes, as well as "Dum Tacet Clamet"; Though Silent, He Speaks.